 They can be bulky to pack, but they aren’t too heavy, fairly cheap, gas, and really reliable.
 They’re also easy to use, even for responsible younger kids (with adult supervision).

 You can pack these up from mostly anywhere during camping season and the quality doesn’t change much.

 Around £20+ from many places (link to Amazon).

 Compact Gas Stove

-This type of gas stove is really common and again you can pick them up in most camping and outdoor shops all year around.
+This type of gas stove is really common and again you can pick them up in most camping and outdoor shops all year round.

-These are great for hikers and backpackers but I wouldn’t recommend them be used by children as they do burn very hot.
+These are great for hikers and backpackers, but I wouldn’t recommend children be allowed to use them as they burn very hot.